CrazyRobMiles/Max_Python/README.md

 * **PrettyTransmitter.html** - implements a prettier web page with a status display
 * **Receiver.py** - runs in a PICO, receives colour values and displays them on NeoPixels
 * **Save.py** - receives colour values and stores them in a local file so that a default light colour can be set.

+Run the MicroPython program on your device, connect it to a serial port on your desktop and open the html file with your browser.
+Then click the connect button on the web page.
+Then you can select colours which are sent to the Pico.
+If your PICO has pixels connected to it, these are displayed.
+You can use this to create a configurable light which remembers the colour you have selected when it is turned off.

+# Getting Rusty

+If you want to look at the Rusty LIDAR project you can find it [here](https://github.com/Davermouse/rusty-lidar)

 Have Fun